Rafe/apollo-reactive-store/readme.md

 # Apollo Reactive Store

-> An simple api for manage and update apollo reactive vars.
+> A simple api for manage and update apollo reactive vars.

 ## Why?